 The MSSC awards funding annually for endMS Personnel Awards.
 Subsequent funding allowable within the maximum term limits of the award will be renewed upon demonstration of research progress as determined by the MSSC and the MSSC endMS Personnel review committee through an assessment of a Progress Report completed each year.

-6. The MSSC has changed the guidelines for referees.
-New endMS Studentship (Master’s and Doctoral) and Postdoctoral Fellowship Awards will require Letters of Recommendation from the supervisor (and co-supervisor(s) if applicable), and two (2) academic referees.
+7. The MSSC has changed the guidelines for referees.
+New endMS Doctoral Studentship and Postdoctoral Fellowship Awards will require Letters of Recommendation from the supervisor (and co-supervisor(s) if applicable), and two (2) academic referees.
 Progress Reports for renewal of current Studentship (Master’s and Doctoral) and Postdoctoral Fellowship Awards will only require one (1) Letter of Recommendation from the supervisor stating the progress made by the applicant during the last funding year (or period).
 Applications without the required number of letters of recommendation will be disqualified.

-7. Furthermore, the MSSC has changed the transcript requirements for Studentship and Fellowship Awards.
-Master’s level applicants are required to submit transcripts from their undergraduate degree and graduate studies, if they have completed courses with grades.
+8. Furthermore, the MSSC has changed the transcript requirements for Studentship and Fellowship Awards.
 Doctoral level applicants must provide transcripts from their undergraduate degree and graduate studies, including courses taken with grades.
 Postdoctoral level applicants must provide transcripts from their graduate degree.
 Applications submitted without the appropriate transcript(s) will not be considered eligible.

 To support a greater number of Doctoral students by providing training awards to outstanding individuals in Quebec who wish to commence or pursue their research training in the field of multiple sclerosis.
 This support will be delivered through the co-funding fellowship awards submitted to the regular competitions of both FRQS and MSSC.